Ceramic Dictionary

 es: ARCILLA DE BOLAS

 Ball Clay is mixed with many types of clay to build up their bonding and working properties, to increase their plasticity and strength.
-It is called ball clay because when originally made it was formed in the shape of a ball.
+It is called ball clay because when originally found it was formed in the shape of a ball.
 When fired it becomes a greyish white color.

 Found in Devon and Dorset in England and also in Kentucky in USA, where it is known as Kentucky ball clay.